vicenteicc2008/edk2-dumpling/README.md

 Based on Samsung Galaxy S8 and Oneplus 5 UEFI firmwares.

 Highly experimental and more a proof of concept.
-Can load Windows bootloader from internal storage.
+Can load Windows PE from internal storage cache partition formatted as FAT.

-Framebuffer is broken at this point.
-I edited the framebuffer settings, but they are not tested.

 Source is uploaded partially here.